How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Day 1: Oaxaca City’s Historic Center

-On your first day in Oaxaca, you have to explore the historic city center (known as downtown Oaxaca or simply Centro).
+On your first day in Oaxaca, spend time exploring the historic city center (known as downtown Oaxaca or simply Centro).

-After all, the historic center of Oaxaca City is a World Heritage Site, and as you stroll around, you’ll quickly see why.
+After all, the historic center of Oaxaca City is a World Heritage Site.
+As you stroll around, you’ll quickly see why.

 Apart from the 1200+ registered historic sites in the area, you’ll be enchanted by Oaxaca’s colorful, low-lying buildings—many of which are built with green volcanic stone—designed to withstand earthquakes.